sohailshams/explore-copenhagen/README.md

 4. As a user I would like to see nearest restaurant to these top attractions in city Copenhagen.
 5. As a user I would like to sort these attractions by distance from city center.
 6. As a user I would like to sort these attractions by distance from a train / metro station.
-7. As a user I would like to search for attractions by Google seach.
+7. As a user I would like to search for attractions by Google Maps.
-8. As a user I would like to search for hotels using Google search.
+8. As a user I would like to search for hotels using Google Maps.
-9. As a user I would like to search for restaurants using Google search.
+9. As a user I would like to search for restaurants using Google Maps.
 10. As a user I would like to contact the admin for more information.
 11. As a user I woould like to see a confirmation that my message has been sent.